Definition of Amenorrhea

 Endocrinology and internal medicine

-Congenital adrenal hyperplasia (overproduction of androgens due to abnormal cortisol synthesis in the adrenal cortex).
+Congenital adrenal hyperplasia is the overproduction of androgens due to abnormal cortisol synthesis in the adrenal cortex.

 Women deficient in 21-hydroxylase manifest a seemingly male phenotype, despite the presence of uterus and ovaries (female pseudohermaphroditism).

 Acromegaly is characterized by amenorrhea in addition to the increased size of extremities, vision problems, joint pain, and fatigue.

 Sheehan’s syndrome, also known as postpartum pituitary gland necrosis is hypopituitarism characterized by the complete or partial failure of the anterior pituitary.
 Amenorrhea occurs in addition to other symptoms associated with FSH/LH deficiency.

 Amenorrhea may occur especially in patients with poorly controlled diabetes mellitus types 1 and 2.

 Elevated secretion of the hormone prolactin or hyperprolactinemia may be caused by a pituitary adenoma (prolactinoma) or medications (e.g., metoclopramide).

 Amenorrhea in hypothyroidism is associated with a constellation of symptoms such as loss of libido and poor fertility.
 Hyperthyroidism in Graves’ disease may also be another contributing factor.